Today's Bible Reading: Romans 3

 But now, apart from the Law, God's righteousness is revealed and is attested by the Law and the Prophets-God's righteousness through the faithfulness of Jesus the Messiah-for all who believe.
 For there is no distinction among people, since all have sinned and continue to fall short of God's glory.
 By his grace they are justified freely through the redemption that is in the Messiah Jesus, whom God offered as a place where atonement by the Messiah's blood would occur through faith.
 He did this to demonstrate his righteousness, because he had waited patiently to deal with sins committed in the past.
 He wanted to demonstrate at the present time that he himself is righteous and that he justifies anyone who has the faithfulness of Jesus.
 (Romans 3:21-26 ISV)

 Reflecting and Thinking

 In what way did Jesus have "faith" toward God?
-What does it mean for us to participate in or imitate the faith of Jesus?
+What does it mean for us to participate in or imitate the "faith of Jesus"?
 Summarize the contrast Paul is making between law and gospel, between God's wrath and God's justification.

 Dear God, we want to be people of faith.
-We want to do more than pay mere lip service to the truths of your word.
+We want to do more than pay lip service to the truths of your word.
 We want to live by faith.
 We want to experience changed lives and genuine freedom from sin.
-We want to walk in fellowship with you and to know that fellowship personally.
+We want to walk in fellowship with you and to experience that fellowship personally.
 We are grateful for what you have done from us in Jesus, and for the privilege of approaching your throne in prayer through his name, Amen.